BeamMW/docs-gitbook/dev/using-beam-shaders.md

 ### Copy `wallet.db` from DAppnet Wallet

-Beam wallets store wallet metadata (transaction history, balance, etc) locally on your hard drive in the `wallet.db` file.&#x20;
+Beam wallets store wallet metadata (transaction history, balance, etc) locally on your hard drive in the `wallet.db` file.

 Locate your DAppnet `wallet.db` in the `%LOCALAPPDATA%\Beam Wallet folder`.
 Transfer the `wallet.db` in the same `shader` folder.